PoCInnovation/Workshops/software/22.Encore/README.md

 - `delivery`: manage delivery
 - `deliveryman`: manage deliverymen

+This way, we got independant service that share the same database to simplify data management, specialy when we will need to handle relation between our tables.

 > deliverymen will be protected with an authentication process explained further.

 #### Database